 Levy will collaborate with school officials and teachers from the Pomona Unified School District (PUSD) as well as with Padmanabhan Seshaiyer and Jennifer Suh at George Mason University, Elizabeth Burroughs at Montana State University and school officials and teachers in Fairfax, Virginia, and Bozeman, Montana.

-The IMMERSION project is part of ongoing efforts to improve student proficiency and critical thinking in science, technology, engineering and mathematics (STEM), project leaders say.
+The IMMERSION project (Integrating Mathematical Modeling, Experiential-learning and Research through a Sustainable Infrastructure and an Online Network) is part of ongoing efforts to improve student proficiency and critical thinking in science, technology, engineering and mathematics (STEM), project leaders say.
 The Common Core State Standards for Mathematical Practice, recently adopted by many U.S. states for their K–12 curriculum, identify mathematical modeling as one way that students should use mathematics to solve problems encountered in the workplace and life.
 Mathematics education research has shown that students who work on such real-world problems show less anxiety toward mathematics and are more likely to see mathematics as relevant and useful.

 “Mathematical modeling is an important tool for problem-solving and forecasting in many jobs,” says Levy.
 “The activities provide opportunities for students to practice innovation and communication as well as reinforce and apply mathematics concepts in new contexts.”
 Earlier this year, Levy led a working group of researchers and teachers gathered by the National Science Foundation, the Society of Industrial and Applied Mathematics and the American Statistical Association to identify ways that mathematical modeling should appear in the K–6 curriculum.